 Contact Lenders and Creditors for Help

 Many banks, credit card companies and other lenders have hardship programs.
 Lenders might temporarily lower your interest rate or payment amount.
 They could also place your loan in deferment or forbearance, which suspends payment requirements.
-For example, the government has suspended both payments and interest charges on federal student loans for six months.
+For example, the government has suspended both payments and interest charges on federal student loans until January 31, 2022.
 It also has relief packages for borrowers with federally-backed home loans.